Hello, my name is Edith, and I am a recovered people pleaser.

 And so on and so forth.

 Fear of Abandonment

-You interpreted your parents’ negative reactions to your needs as abandonment.
-As a substantial threat for your survival.
+You interpreted your parents’ negative reactions to you as abandonment.
+As a substantial threat to your survival.

 As a child, you took the blame inward for their behaviors: “The things I say are stupid, that’s why mom always shouts when I speak up.
 I better stay quiet from now on.”